-Stone flagged floor and more exposed beams and the front door with a stained glass panel above depicting a coat of arms of the builder of the house in 1575.
+Stone flagged floor and more exposed beams and a stained glass panel above the front door depicting the family crest of the builder of the house in 1575.

 Back hall leading to:

-This can be set with a single bed or two single beds and is ideal for an older person or children/teenagers.
+This can be arranged with a single bed or two single beds and is ideal for an older person or children/teenagers.

 En suite Wet room